stunt786/python/README.md

 This is the Python application and wonderful.
+New File is updated